Simmoniz/simplehashid/README.md

 # SimpleHashId
 A simple class that produce hash with incrementable ids.
-All produced hash are unique.
+All hash are 100 % unique.

 How to use
 Include file, instanciate that class, provide the minimum length of your hashes and a random salt.